JeanArnaudRitouret/de-engineer-case-spond/README.md

 ## Data quality issues
-- `memberships` doesn't feel like the most adequate name for the table.
-It seems the table is about members/users.
-Maybe it could be worth to create a dimentions table called `members` instead which would be clearer for end users.
+- `memberships` table seems to be missing a member_id column, as I would understand membership as a member joining a team?
 - Multiple tests are failing that shouldbe investigated to see if the source data is missing or if the test is to be removed:

 ```